justchokingaround/jerry/README.md

 - [Credits](#credits)

 ## Features
-- Search for and stream anime from various providers (currently supported: zoro, crunchyroll, gogoanime) (default: zoro) (some providers, such as zoro and crunchyroll, have support for external subtitles which allows more freedom)
+- Search for and stream anime from various providers (currently supported: zoro, gogoanime) (default: zoro) (some providers, such as zoro and have support for external subtitles which allows more freedom)
 - Continue watching anime from different lists from Anilist (current, completed, on hold, dropped, plan to watch)
 - Customize subtitle language, video quality, and provider (using arguments or config file)
 - Edit the configuration file using the command line